 - low-temperature glue gun and glue sticks

 - duct tape

-Step 1: Making the Pool Piece Oval for the Grapevine Project
+Step 1: Making the Foam Wreath Form Oval for the Grapevine Project

-The goal for doing this step is to make the pool noodle the size of the inside of your grapevine piece.
+The goal for doing this step is to make the pool noodle wreath the size to fit inside the middle of your grapevine wreath.

 Adding the Wood Dowel to Keep This Craft Together

 Step 2: Adding glue to the Dowel and Adding Inside the Noodle Form

 Since this is getting placed in the center of the grapevine I want to be very secure.
 The solution is to add a wood dowel inside the hole of the pool noodle.

 First thing, add hot glue to the inside of the hole of the pool noodle.
 It’s particularly important to use a low-temperature hot glue gun.